 We will put up a couple of options, merge these points and those, and start moving toward the direction you think you want to go and adjust, adjust, adjust.

 It’s a bit like Mark Zuckerberg’s philosophy of hacking.
 We put something together that is “so crazy it just might work”, then we tweak and refine it once we put it out in the world.

 We experiment.
 And we reveal and respect what’s important to you.

-So, say you’re a values coaching client, a lawyer, and you’re engaged.
-And you and your partner, who both grew up in the NY metro area, want out of the tristate area.
-You want to move -- maybe to Colorado.
+So, say you’re a values coaching client, a lawyer, and engaged.
+And you and your partner, who both grew up in the NY metro area, want out of the tri-state area.
+You want to move—maybe to Colorado.

-We put Colorado on the map, and I’ll ask my client about the attributes of the life that she is envisioning.
+We put Colorado on the map, and I’ll ask my client about the attributes of the life that she envisions.
 Why Colorado?
 What in Colorado is more in alignment with her values?
-We’ll start to think about her career -- does she still want to practice law, or perhaps she’d like to move into advocacy?
+We’ll start to think about her career.
+Does she still want to practice law, or perhaps she’d like to move into advocacy?

 Beliefs and Values in Coaching